Optimizing Visibility-based Search in Polygonal Domains: The BWRP in a Simple Polygon

 Since it suffices to consider only relatively convex routes for the BWRP, the observation in Lemma \ref{lem:opt_chain_seg} allows us to prove the structure of an optimal BWRP tour.

-\begin{lemma} $C$ is a relatively convex polygonal chain from $s$ to $s_j$ of length at most $\overline{B}$ that sees the largest area possible if and only if $C_{s_i}$ is a relatively convex polygonal chain from $s$ to $s_i$ of length at most $\overline{B} - |s_is_j|$ that sees the largest area possible. \end{lemma}
+\begin{lemma} $C$ is a relatively convex polygonal chain from $s$ to $s_j$ of length at most $\overline{B}$ that sees the largest area possible if and only if $C_{s_i}$ is a relatively convex polygonal chain from $s$ to $s_i$ of length at most $\overline{B} - |s_is_j|$ that sees the largest area possible. \end{lemma} \begin{proof} Recall that in Lemma~\ref{lem:opt_struct_quota}, we proved that $|V(C)| = |V(C_{s_i})| + |V(s_is_j)\setminus V(\pi_P(s, s_i))|$.
+This implies $|V(C_{s_i})|$ must be the maximum among all chains of length at most $\overline{B} - |s_is_j|$, since the existence of a chain that achieves more area of visibility contradicts the optimality of $|V(C)|$, and vice versa. \end{proof}